Stegron

-Stegron the Dinosaur Man is a fictional supervillain appearing in American comic books published by Marvel Comics.
-Created by writer Len Wein and artist Gil Kane, the character first appeared in Marvel Team-Up #19 (March 1974).
+Stegron (Vincent Stegron) is a supervillain appearing in American comic books published by Marvel Comics.
+Created by writer Len Wein and artist Gil Kane, he first appeared in Marvel Team-Up #19 (March 1974).

 Fictional character biography

-Vincent Stegron was hired by S.H.I.E.L.D. to work with Dr. Curt Connors to study DNA of dinosaurs from the Savage Land.
-Inspired by the experiment that turned Connors into the Lizard, Stegron stole some dinosaur DNA and injected himself with it.
-In moments, Stegron transformed into an orange semi-humanoid Stegosaurus-like creature.
+Vincent Stegron is a S.H.I.E.L.D. agent who worked with Curt Connors to study DNA of dinosaurs from the Savage Land.
+Inspired by the experiment that turned Connors into the Lizard, Stegron stole some dinosaur DNA and injected himself with it, transforming into a Stegosaurus-like creature.
 Stegron gained the ability to command real dinosaurs, and he planned to use them in his plans for conquest of the world and converting all of humanity into creatures like himself.
 Taking several dinosaurs with him from the Savage Land to New York City, he encountered Spider-Man, Black Panther, and Ka-Zar.
-During the battle that followed, Stegron was beaten by being knocked into a nearby river and seemingly drowning.
+During the battle that followed, Stegron was beaten by being knocked into a nearby river and seemingly drowned.

 Months later, Stegron returned and blackmailed Connors into helping him restore several dinosaur remains from a museum.
 Connors did what Stegron asked and accidentally turned into the Lizard.
-The two reptile-men clashed as Spider-Man arrived and later Stegron was sent into hibernation by the extremely cold temperatures the weather was producing.
+The two reptile-men clashed as Spider-Man arrived and later Stegron was sent into hibernation by cold weather.

 Months later Stegron, now back in his human form, woke from hibernation and wandered New York.
 During a battle between the Vulture and Spider-Man, Stegron regained his dinosaur form and powers and joined many of Spider-Man's enemies (including Doctor Octopus, Vulture, Rhino, Beetle, Boomerang, Answer, Swarm, Strikeback, and Hardshell) in an all-out battle to defeat him.
 Stegron was knocked unconscious and was taken in by the authorities.

 Stegron eventually returned to the Savage Land, where he took over a S.H.I.E.L.D. installation which drew the attention of Thunderstrike, Black Widow, and Black Panther.
 During the battle over the installation, Stegron was forced into an extremely cold environment and again went into hibernation.

-Sometime later, Stegron managed to awaken from his slumber and terrorized Roxxon Oil (who was illegally drilling in the Savage Land).
+Sometime later, Stegron managed to awaken from his slumber and terrorized Roxxon Oil, who was illegally drilling in the Savage Land.
 Soon, Stegron was opposed by Ka-Zar, Shanna the She-Devil, and Spider-Man.
-During the battle, the Hulk and a gigantic chicken/ox-like creature known as Chtylok arrived and helped Stegron fight Roxxon Oil.
+During the battle, the Hulk and Chtylok arrived and helped Stegron fight Roxxon Oil.
 The heroes joined forces with Stegron when they realized he was trying to protect the Savage Land.
 Eventually, Stegron managed to scare the Roxxon agents and was left in peace in the Savage Land.